 The lightsaber battle in Star Wars Episode IV - A New Hope is quite stiff and awkward compared to the more dramatic and gymnastic swordfights in later installments.
 According to Mark Hamill, the original lightsaber props had motors to rotate the "blades," making them too heavy and dangerous for any impressive flynning.
 Also, Obi-Wan's lightsaber "flickers" in mid-battle, while most subsequent lightsabers do not.

 Jabba the Hutt wasn't a slug monster in the original screenplay, he was supposed to be a furry creature like Chewbacca, and the only scene in the original movie where he appears was cut.
 It was restored in the Special Edition, but Jabba appears much more mobile and less bulky in his CGI form than his puppet form from Return of the Jedi.
 This is because he was inserted into the footage over the stand-in actor, who was much shorter than Harrison Ford.
-Han calls Jabba a "wonderful human being," a sentiment that seems quite odd when said about a slug (although most viewers of the Special Edition assumed that Han was just trying to be funny).
-Additionally, "Hutt" was not a species name but a title, much like a mafia boss would be called Don.
+Han calls Jabba a "wonderful human being," a sentiment that seems quite odd when said about a slug (although most viewers of the Special Edition assumed that Han was just trying to be sarcastic).
+Additionally, "Hutt" was not intended as a species name but a title, much like a mafia boss would be called Don.